 Peter's boss Mr. Weed leaves a video will that alerts his employees that the factory is to be destroyed "right now," a second before a wrecking ball crashes through the building.

 In the episode where Peter attends Meg's high school while pretending to be a student, he leaves a taped message to fool his wife, and though it works with the first two recorded lines, the third one is inappropriate and tips Lois off that it is a recording.
 The recording eventually asks to her, if she hasn't figured out it's a recording, to please flip it over to side 2.

 A variation: A Mexican guy that knows only two very specific phrases in English (with a perfect accent) which lets him hold a small conversation with Brian.

 Played with when Lois's father has a heart attack.
 It turns out he has recorded a wide variety of video wills, so the lawyer has to fast forward through them to reach the right one.
 However, the video wills themselves are extremely specific making him Crazy-Prepared for his demise.

 The episode "A Clone of My Own" has Prof. Farnsworth leave a recording for after he is taken to the Near Death Star.
-He correctly anticipates Bender making a joke at his expense and reveals that he has taken pre-emptive revenge by recording his message on a tape with Bender's favorite soap operas.
+He correctly anticipates Bender making a joke at his expense and reveals that he has taken preemptive revenge by taping over Bender's soaps to make the recording.

 In "Obsoletely Fabulous", Bender meets an outdated cartridge robot that carries a bag filled with individual cartridges for responses and conversations.

 The episode "Wingmen" has 'Mo''s video will which asks Robert Freeman to read a eulogy, even though their friendship had ended on bad terms decades ago due to one-upmanship.
 The request is followed by about a minute of sucking up and pleading in order to get Robert to actually do it.
 It also tells him to sit back down after he jumps out of his seat in anger.

 Also in "Stinkmeaner" where Ruckus calls Robert, and Robert lets the answering machine pick it up.
 "Don't you walk away from this answering machine!"